 To wrap up this first edition of “The Waiting Room”, I’m going to give you a few personal predictions I have for the 18 part return to Twin Peaks.

 - As part of Cooper’s journey back to Twin Peaks, he will run into our beloved Harry S. Truman who has been a recluse for years now.
-I know Michael Ontkean isn’t listed as a guest member but I’ve got $5 that says we see him at least once and he plays an important part in Cooper’s story once again.
+I know Michael Ontkean isn’t listed as a guest member, but I’ve got $5 that says we see him at least once and he plays an integral part in Cooper’s story once again.

 - It’s Laura Palmer’s turn to be there for Cooper, much like he was there for her in the closing scene of Fire Walk With Me.

-- Internet rumors and discussions of a “retcon” or “alternate time lines” will cease to exist after May 21st.
-I’m of the belief that everything in Mark Frost’s The Secret History of Twin Peaks that fans called “mistakes” were anything but and were part of a larger plan…that has nothing to do with retcons or alternate time lines.
+- Internet rumors and discussions of a “retcon” or “alternate timelines” will cease to exist after May 21st.
+I believe that everything in Mark Frost’s The Secret History of Twin Peaks that fans called “mistakes” were anything but and were part of a larger plan…that has nothing to do with retcons or alternate timelines.

 - “How’s Annie?”
 We’ll find out.
 Much like my earlier prediction involving Sheriff Truman, I’m laying down a bet right now that Annie (played by Heather Graham herself) will appear despite not being a credited cast member.